UPDATED: FEBRUARY 22, 2023 | 1 MIN READ

 Is a higher deductible worth the monthly savings?

 This heavily depends on your driving history and confidence regarding potential accidents.
 A high deductible can put you in a financially stressful situation if you regularly drive in a risky area or have an account of collisions.
-It’s also important to remember that even if you have a clear history and drive conservatively, accidents can still happen.
+It’s also important to remember that accidents can still happen even if you have a clear history and drive conservatively.

 Car Insurance Increase?
 Find a Better Rate